Khaled-M-A/Hand-Talk-Project/README.md

   Colab

  ## Demo
- To see our Demo Click Here https://2h.ae/ygrj  Click here
+ To see our Demo Click Here https://2h.ae/ygrj

  # presentation
  To see our presentation Click Here https://2h.ae/MtKM